chrismaddalena/Goreport/README.md

 Goreport uses these steps to setup some lists to determine the basic results for the campaign, e.g. who was successfully sent an email, which recipients clicked a linked, and which recipients provided data.

 With this foundation, Goreport can arrange the data in any number of ways for a report.
 At any time, the lists can be queried to check if a certain email address in the results model appears in the `targets_clicked` list to confirm if that recipient clicked a link.
 That can then kick-off a review of the timeline model to collect details.
 Gophish keeps the details like IP address and user-agent in the timeline model and basic information in the results model.

-## Change Log

-March 31, 2019, Goreport v3.0
-* Fixed the `--complete` flag not setting the last campaign in a list to Complete.
-* Dropped the MaxMind DB geolocation due to unreliability and replaced it with an option for ipinfo.io.
-* Updated the Google Maps API option now that it is the Geolocate API and requires a key.
-* Added support for Gophish's "Email Reported" event.
-* Removed the csv report in favor of a much nicer xlsx workbook report.
-* Geolocation lookups for IP addresses are now much, much more efficient and occur only once per unique address.
-* Added a new report table matching each unique IP address to its matching location.
-* Fixed typos in the reports and improved formatting.
-* Squashed a hundred and one little bugs.
-* Added example reports from the Gophish demo database.